res3066/ansiblerole-ct-uputronics-raspi/README.md

 without a full reboot are fraught and optimizing to save 90 seconds is really not where we want to spend our time.

-You may or may not need to run configure-rv3028.sh after installation to goose the RTC into the right mode.
-See page 6 of the datasheet in meta/ and run dmesg to make a determination.
-The effects of running the configuration script many times have not been explored, so we copy it into place and leave it to the discretion of the user whether it needs to be run once.  `dmesg | grep rtc` after reboot will inform your choices here.
+You may or may not need to run `configure-rv3028.sh` after installation to goose the RTC into the right mode.
+See page 6 of the datasheet in `meta/` and run dmesg to make a determination.
+The effects of running the configuration script many times have not been explored, so we copy it into place and leave it to the discretion of the user whether it needs to be run once (results are saved in the flash in the gps chip, so this really is "only once".  `dmesg | grep rtc` after reboot will inform your choices here.

 Future Directions
 -----------------

-gpsd is pretty opinionated about what it ought and ought not do to the gps chip during startup.
+`gpsd` is pretty opinionated about what it ought and ought not do to the gps chip during startup.
 A command line flag to leave well enough alone because things have already been configured out of band would be a welcome addition (pr, upstream).